supertrampr/infrastracture/examples/docr/README.md

 ## Quick start

-**Please note that this example will deploy real resources into you Digital Ocean project.
+**Please note that this example will deploy real resources into your Digital Ocean project.
 We have made every effort to ensure all the resources qualify for the [Digital Ocean Free Tier](https://www.digitalocean.com/pricing), but we are not responsible for any charges you may incur.**